ericpruitt/emus/README.md

 ### patches/ ###

+#### dmenu-00-fuzzymatch.diff ####

+This patch implements fuzzy matching that, unlike the original implementation, is disabled by default.

 #### dmenu-00-password-prompt-option.diff ####

 Adds a new command line option ("-g") that turns dmenu into a password prompt.